quartercastle/super-cli/README.md

 ```

 ##### Options
 To get and check option values for a command, can be done with the `.has()` method.
-The has method accepts both a single sting or an array of strings.
+The has method accepts both a single string or an array of strings.
 This can be useful if you are having a shorthand and descriptive option for the same thing, like an option to se the help manual.

 ```js
 App.has(['-h', '--help']); //  will return true if set when command is run